vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 General Gomibhat.a made altogether three donations, for which he had to make two formal requests, namely one to the head (kulapati) of the Vinīte- śvara(mat.ha), and the other to the Temple Council (devanikāya), of which he himself may have been a member.
 37 The task of the Devanikāya may have been to supervise and administer the temple properties on the hill and that of the Man. ḍaleśvarasvāmin temple complex (devakula) in particular.
 The mem bership of general Gomibhat.a of such a council would not be surprising, if we consider the people who are reported to sit on such a council.
 To this effect the Taleśvara Copperplate Grant of Dyutivarman provides information.
 38 The latter grant was made at the request of the Mahāsattrapati Trāta and the Deva nikāya, ‘which was headed by the minister Bhadravis.ṇu, the governor of the fort, the officer in charge of the king’s betel-box, the custodian of the sacrificial fire, and the head of the royal guard’.
 39

-Gomibhat.a needed the permission of kulapati Bhān¯udayin for his first dona tion, viz. accomodation or housing (mat.ha) for the ascetics, since that was to be built on the premises of the Vinīteśvaramat.ha.
+Gomibhat.a needed the permission of kulapati Bhānūdayin for his first dona tion, viz. accomodation or housing (mat.ha) for the ascetics, since that was to be built on the premises of the Vinīteśvaramat.ha.
 The word kulapati poses a problem.
 Literally it signifies ‘head of a community’.
 Because the community here is defined as that of a mat.ha, a likely interpretation is that the kulapati is

 37 If we read with Neuss svadevanikāya in l.
 4, this membership would be explicit.
 38 EI XIII No. 7, 109–21: Two Talesvara Copperplates by Y.R.
 Gupte (1915–16).
 These two copperplates have been found in Taleśvara in the Almore District, United Provinces (modern Uttarakhand).
 Though they appear to be forgeries, they are nevertheless doc uments pertaining to the period ‘between the middle of the 6th and second quarter of the 7th century’ (Gupte op. cit.
 113), i.e. to the same period as to which the Mun. ḍeśvarī Inscription belongs.